Primary Key vs Foreign Key in SQL

 Purpose: Enforces referential integrity by ensuring that the values in the foreign key column match existing values in the referenced primary key column.

-can be a foreign key referencing the CustomerID
+Example: Consider an Orders table with columns OrderID, CustomerID, and OrderDate.
+CustomerID can be a foreign key referencing the CustomerID in the Customers table.

 CREATE TABLE Orders (